October 3rd - 8th, 2021

-May 19 through May 24 from 9 p.m. until 6 a.m.
-All remaining areas in the Borough of Somerset.
+October 3rd - 8th from 9 p.m. until 6 a.m.
 Customers are asked to shut off their gate valve at their water meter from 9 p.m. until 6 a.m.

 Your water service may be interrupted.
 If you notice that your water appears discolored in any manner we recommended that you allow several hours for it to clear up.
 After time has elapsed, run the cold water faucet for a few minutes to see if your water is clear again.